Fuel oil: United States

 Although the following trends generally hold true, different organizations may have different numerical specifications for the six fuel grades.
 The boiling point and carbon chain length of the fuel increases with fuel oil number.
 Viscosity also increases with number, and the heaviest oil must be heated for it to flow.
 Price usually decreases as the fuel number increases.

-Number 1 fuel oil, also known as diesel no. 1, kerosene, and jet fuel, is a volatile distillate oil intended for vaporizing pot-type burners and high-performance/clean diesel engines.
+Number 1 fuel oil is a volatile distillate oil intended for vaporizing pot-type burners and high-performance/clean diesel engines.
 It is the kerosene refinery cut that boils off immediately after the heavy naphtha cut used for gasoline.
+This fuel is commonly known as diesel no. 1, kerosene, and jet fuel.
 Former names include: coal oil, stove oil, and range oil.

 Number 2 fuel oil is a distillate home heating oil.
 Trucks and some cars use similar diesel no. 2 with a cetane number limit describing the ignition quality of the fuel.
 Both are typically obtained from the light gas oil cut.
 The name gasoil refers to the original use of this fraction in the late 19th and early 20th centuries—the gas oil cut was used as an enriching agent for carbureted water gas manufacture.

 Number 3 fuel oil was a distillate oil for burners requiring low-viscosity fuel.
 ASTM merged this grade into the number 2 specification, and the term has been rarely used since the mid-20th century.

-Number 4 fuel oil, also known as Bunker A, is a commercial heating oil for burner installations not equipped with preheaters.
+Number 4 fuel oil is a commercial heating oil for burner installations not equipped with preheaters.
 It may be obtained from the heavy gas oil cut.
+This fuel is sometimes known by the Navy specification of Bunker A.

 Number 5 fuel oil is a residual-type industrial heating oil requiring preheating to 77–104 C for proper atomization at the burners.
-This fuel is sometimes known as Bunker B. It may be obtained from the heavy gas oil cut, or it may be a blend of residual oil with enough number 2 oil to adjust viscosity until it can be pumped without preheating.
+It may be obtained from the heavy gas oil cut, or it may be a blend of residual oil with enough number 2 oil to adjust viscosity until it can be pumped without preheating.
+This fuel is sometimes known by the Navy specification of Bunker B.

 Number 6 fuel oil is a high-viscosity residual oil requiring preheating to 104–127 C. Residual means the material remaining after the more valuable cuts of crude oil have boiled off.
 The residue may contain various undesirable impurities, including 2% water and 0.5% mineral oil.
 This fuel may be known as residual fuel oil (RFO), by the Navy specification of Bunker C, or by the Pacific Specification of PS-400.